IssALX23/alx-higher_level_programming/0x03-python-data_structures/README.md

 Task 4 Write a function that replaces an element in a list at a specific position without modifying the original list (like in C).

+Task 5 Write a function that removes all characters c and C from a string.